dat550-2021/course-info/project_guidelines.md

 * Presentation
   * 5-10 minutes presentation per team
   * Discuss the problem, data, interesting findings etc
-  * Project presentation can be in person (if allowed).
-Otherwise each team needs to send a video recording of the presentation with voice over (10 minutes max per team).
+  * In person project presentations are not preferred.
+Threfore, each team needs to send a video recording of the presentation with voice over (10 minutes max per team).
 I will setup a call on zoom with each team for a Q&A session after that.
 Exact date for the presentation will be coming soon!
+Or optionally you can do it in the presentation + Q&A in a zoom call jointly live.